How It Works: Two-Step Analysis

 80% • $300k+ =

-All tier boundaries and percentages are adjustable in Settings.
+All tier boundaries, percentages, and the blend window are adjustable in Settings.

 For off-market deals (no asking price), the max offer IS the key output — your ceiling in negotiation.